CLL Staging and Other Prognostic Factors

 - Stages III and IV are high-risk.

-Staging in CLL/SLL should not use the Ann Arbor staging system, which would automatically classify the all CLL as stage IV, because all cases of CLL have tumor cells in the bone marrow.
+Staging in CLL/SLL should not use the Ann Arbor staging system, which would automatically classify all CLL as stage IV because all cases of CLL have tumor cells in the bone marrow.

-Minimum testing should include FISH, TP53 testing and IgHV mutation.
-FISH and TP53 can change so they must be retested before each treatment.
+Minimum testing should include FISH, TP53 testing, and IgHV mutation.
+FISH and TP53 can change over time or with treatment, so they must be retested before each and every new treatment.

 Adverse prognostic factors

 - Deletions of chromosomes 17p or 11q.
-These are found by Fluorescence In Situ Hybridization (FISH) testing that can determine the status of specific CLL chromosomes in the blood, bone marrow or lymph
+These are found by Fluorescence In Situ Hybridization (FISH) testing that can determine the status of specific CLL chromosomes in the blood, bone marrow, or lymph nodes.

-- TP53 gene mutation usually found by next generation gene sequencing.
+- TP53 gene mutation is usually found by next-generation gene sequencing.
 TP53 is on the short arm of chromosome 17 (17p) so when it is deleted, TP53 is nonfunctional.
-These two, 17p deletion and TP53 are critical predictive risk factor in deciding the best treatment
+These two, 17p deletion and TP53 are critical predictive risk factors in deciding the best treatment